offensive-packaging/documentation/llvm-defaults/index.md

    --quiet                    - Use with -verify to not emit to STDOUT.
    -r                         - Alias for --recurse-depth.
    --recurse-depth=<N>        - Only recurse to a depth of N when displaying children of debug info entries.
-   --regex                    - Treat any <pattern> strings as regular expressions when searching instead of just as an exact string match.
+   --regex                    - Treat any <pattern> strings as regular expressions when searching with --name.
+If --ignore-case is also specified, the regular expression becomes case-insensitive.
    --show-children            - Show a debug info entry's children when selectively printing entries.
    --show-form                - Show DWARF form types after the DWARF attribute types.
    --show-parents             - Show a debug info entry's parents when selectively printing entries.